wooldridge/semantic-infobox/README.md

    - example documents and semantic triples
    - HTML, JavaScript, and CSS

-5. Restart MarkLogic to load the application.

-6. Access the application here:
+5. Access the application here:

    http://localhost:8554

-7. To remove the REST service, databases, and forests, you can run `node teardown`.
+6. To remove the REST service, databases, and forests, you can run `node teardown`.
 Then you can edit the project files and run `node setup` again.

    To load the module files (HTML, JavaScript, and CSS) and not the document and triple data, you can run `node setup module`.
+This avoids the long data loading step.